Idalion Tablet

-The Idalion Tablet is a 5th-century BC bronze tablet from Idalium (Ιδάλιον), Cyprus.
+The Idalion Tablet is a 5th-century BC bronze tablet from Idalion (Ιδάλιον), Cyprus.
 The script of the tablet is in the Cypriot syllabary and the inscription itself is in the Arcadocypriot dialect of Greek.

-The tablet was kept in the ancient official depository of the temple of Athena on the western acropolis of Idalion, where it was discovered in 1850 by a farmer from the village of Dali, Cyprus.
-It was purchased by Honoré Théodoric d'Albert de Luynes, who donated it to the Bibliothèque Nationale de France in 1862.
-Today it is kept in the Cabinet des médailles, Paris.
-However, the script was not deciphered until after the 1870 discovery of the Idalion bilingual.
+The tablet was kept in the ancient official depository of the temple of Athena on the western acropolis of Idalion, where it was discovered in 1850 by a farmer from the village of Dali.
+It was purchased by Honoré Théodoric d'Albert de Luynes, who donated it to the Bibliothèque nationale de France in 1862.
+Today it is kept in the BnF Museum in Paris.
+The script was not deciphered until after the 1870 discovery of the Idalion bilingual.